sepbx/hass-music-assistant/README.md

 With a large project like this, there is always enough todo.
 Not only with actual writing of code but also in documentation, providing support, testing etc. Ofcourse you help me out greatly by donating me a few bucks but helping out can also be done in other ways:

 - If you like to help with the development, e.g. implementing a new music provider or fix a player specific quirk, please reach out to me on discord in a PM.
-I did not have time to write extended development docs but once you get the grasps of the structure it is relatively straigth forward.
+I did not have time to write extended development docs but once you get the grasp of the structure it is relatively straight forward.
 - Help others out on discord or within the discussions part of Github.
 - Help out with writing documentation and HOWTO's and the FAQ's.
 - Just like [Erik](https://github.com/erkr) help out as a moderator on discord and Github with the load of incoming reports, request and questions.
 Thanks Erik!